 Smart Community Services to Enable Better, Faster, Cheaper

-A smart community is an interconnected city, community, or region that leverages the smart use of technologies to benefit its citizens, businesses, and service organizations for economic growth, social benefits, and environmental sustainability.
+A smart community is an interconnected city, community, or region that leverages online practices and technologies to benefit its citizens, businesses, and service organizations for economic growth, social benefits, and environmental sustainability.
 Smart community services are about maintaining and improving the livability of the community in the face of increasing pressures (budgets, population growth, global competition, etc.), while providing cost efficiencies and new revenue opportunities that improve fiscal sustainability.

 Smart city services are not just for “cities”.
 Communities and regions of all sizes can experience these pressures that put stress on economic development, public safety, infrastructure, energy and environment, and budgets.
 Read more about The Smart Community and why it matters.